 Call for abstracts: data ecosystems and spatial data infrastructure – facilitators for data value creation

-The Danish Agency for Data Supply and Infrastructure, EuroSDR, KU Leuven, TU Delft and IGN France, are organising a workshop on DATA ECOSYSTEMS AND SPATIAL DATA INFRASTRUCTURE, on the 22.-23.
-November, 2023, in Copenhagen in a lunch-to-lunch format.
-More information on venue and other practicalities will follow.
+The Danish Agency for Data Supply and Infrastructure, EuroSDR, KU Leuven, TU Delft IGN France and DAFAGO are organising a workshop on DATA ECOSYSTEMS AND SPATIAL DATA INFRASTRUCTURE, on 12-13 December, 2023.
+It will take place at MBK, Pilestraede 61, 1112 Copenhagen, Denmark, located about 500 meters from S-Train station going to and from the airprot and central rail station.

 The world is becoming more and more data driven.
 There are many ways to collect, analyze and disseminate data, and data ecosystems are among the most important environments that we have for facilitating this.
 Spatial data is one of the data types in data ecosystems, and data ecosystems play a key role in further value creation of the spatial data created, maintained and shared in the SDI.